At What Age Should I Start 401(k) Withdrawals?

 The 401(k) age-related rules

-- While you are still employed, if you want access to 401(k) funds from a plan sponsored by your current employer, you may not be able to get your hands on it, even if you are age 59½ or older.
+- While you are still employed, if you want access to 401(k) funds from a plan sponsored by your current employer, you may not be able to get your hands on it, even if you are 59½ or older.
 If you’re in this situation, you will need to check with the plan administrator to see if your plan allows for an “in-service” withdrawal.
 Some plans allow it; others do not.

 If you roll your previous 401(k) into a new employer’s 401(k) or to an IRA, you void the early access rule!
-Once it’s rolled over, you cannot withdraw money until you’re 59½ without incurring penalties unless you qualify for an exception or use an odd tax code provision called 72(t) payments.
+Once it’s rolled over, you cannot withdraw money until you’re 59½ without penalties unless you qualify for an exception or use an odd tax code provision called 72(t) payments.

 It’s all about decumulation planning

-Decumulation planning helps retirees get more income from their retirement savings by carefully managing timing and amounts of withdrawals.
+Decumulation planning helps retirees get more income from their retirement savings by carefully managing the timing and amounts of withdrawals.
 Traditional financial advisors focus on the accumulation of assets and often have little knowledge about drawdown strategies.
-Sensible Money focuses on how and when to withdraw to get the most out of your accumulated savings in retirement.
+Sensible Money focuses on when to withdraw to get the most out of your accumulated savings in retirement.

 To learn more about how planning for retirement is different, read our Founder, Dana Anspach’s 5-star rated book Control Your Retirement Destiny.
 It gives you a step-by-step outline of how to plan for a transition out of the workforce.
 Or check out her course, How to Plan the Perfect Retirement, on Wondrium.